xn-coder/Music-Recommendation/README.md

 - **Text Analysis:** Advanced text processing techniques to analyze song lyrics and identify themes.
 - **User Interface:** A simple and intuitive interface for users to interact with the recommendation system.

+## Getting the Data

+The dataset `spotify_millsongdata.csv` is required to run some parts of this project.
+You can obtain this dataset from the release section of this repository.
+Follow the steps below to download it:

+1. Navigate to the **Releases** section of this repository.
+2. Look for the latest release containing the dataset.
+3. In the assets of the release, find `spotify_millsongdata.csv`.
+4. Click on the file name to download it.

+Once downloaded, place the file in the appropriate directory as required by the project setup instructions.

 ## Installation

 To set up the Music Recommendation System on your local machine, follow these steps: